Eat the country and you will understand it.

 Lebrak is a dish made of stuffed vine leaves (locally called esselk leaves).
 In fact any kind of green thick leaves will probably do the job.
 The mixture is made of rice, tomato pure, herbs, spices, garlic, a bit of salt, and either small pieces of meat or mince.
-Mix all well, put a bit on a leaf, roll over and fold the edges, then place in a saucepan, making sure you place a few leaves in the bottom of the saucepan to take the heat, and these extra leaves (or carpet) often come out burnt.
+Mix all well, put a bit on a leaf, roll over and fold the edges, then place in a saucepan, making sure you place a few leaves in the bottom of the saucepan to take the heat.
 Once all in the saucepan, you need a lid that is slightly smaller than the saucepan so that it will drop all the way down inside the saucepan and sit directly on the stuffed pieces.
 Then you need a heavy stone to put on the lid, to keep it down.
 All this is to prevent the stuffed pieces from opening up while cooking.
 Finally put a little bit of water in the saucepan, not much at all (maybe a small cup), and then place over slow fire to simmer gently for about half an hour until the rice is cooked.
 Take out gently, sprinkle some olive oil, and serve.
 Really nice cold too.

 Mbekbka: quick macaroni:

-Megetta' (home-made fresh thick spaghetti)
+Megetta' (home-made fresh spaghetti)

 This dish is also probably very ancient.
-A fresh dough is knead from flour, and then flattened like thick pastry, (mixing with flour as you go to prevent it sticking together), cut into small strips as in photo, then cooked in tomato sauce with vegetables and/or meat.
+A fresh dough is knead from flour, and then flattened like thick pastry, (mixing with flour as you go to prevent it sticking together), cut into small strips as in photo, then cook in tomato sauce with vegetables and/or meat.
 You need to cook the vegetables and meat in the sauce first, and only once these are nearly cooked, you add the pasta and cook for a few minutes more.

-Although it looks like spaghetti, it tastes much better, because you can taste the flavour of fresh pasta and because it is very chewy and delicious.
+Although it looks like spaghetti, it tastes much better because you can taste the flavour of fresh pasta and because it is very chewy and delicious.